oven-sh/bun/docs/ecosystem/express.md

 Projects that use Express and other major Node.js HTTP libraries should work out of the box.

+{% callout %}
+If you run into bugs, [please file an issue](https://bun.sh/issues) *in Bun's repo*, not the library.
+It is Bun's responsibility to address Node.js compatibility issues.
+{% /callout %}

 ```ts
 import express from "express";